-Earlier this month, a two-story house in Hinton, West Virginia, went up into flames, taking the life of two young children.
+Earlier this month, a two-story house in Hinton, West Virginia, went up in flames, taking the life of two young children.

 Tyrone Sea, 13, and Andromeda Sea, 9, were killed after their house went into flames, which was reported to be an accident.
 The father managed to rescue one child from the house, but when he tried to return for the other two, the house collapsed, preventing further entry.